Before you go

 Mosquito-borne diseases

-Dengue fever and malaria has become increasingly problematic in Southeast Asia, so consider taking anti-malaria medicine for preventive cause if you plan to travel to any remote destinations in Indonesia.
-Also, apply bug repellent lotion or spray during day and night regularly to prevent being infected by dengue fever.
+Dengue fever and malaria have become increasingly problematic in Southeast Asia, so consider taking anti-malaria medicine for preventive causes if you plan to travel to any remote destinations in Indonesia.
+Also, apply bug repellent lotion or spray during the day and night regularly to prevent being infected by dengue fever.

 Food-related illness